TheorySpectroPy/SpectroPy/README.md

 - Calculates the final Mode Raman Tensors and corresponding intensities.

 **Outputs**:
-- `mode_tensors.dat`: The full complex Raman tensor for each vibrational mode.
+- `Raman_tensor.dat`: The full complex Raman tensor for each vibrational mode.
-- `spectrum_specific.dat`: A plottable (Frequency vs. Intensity) spectrum for your chosen polarization geometry.
+- `Raman_intensity_specific.dat`: A plottable (Frequency vs. Intensity) spectrum for your chosen polarization geometry.
-- `spectrum_averaged.dat`: A plottable spectrum simulating a randomly oriented or powder sample.
+- `Raman_intensity_averaged.dat`: A plottable spectrum simulating a randomly oriented or powder sample.

 ---